-Lieutenant Generals Leonidas Polk, D.H.
-Hill, and Simon B. Buckner secretly met with James Longstreet and urged him, as senior commander, to inform Richmond about Bragg’s “palpable weakness and mismanagement manifested in the conduct of the military operations of this army.”
-Longstreet obliged by notifying Secretary of War James A. Seddon:
+On September 26, Bragg’s top corps commanders (Lieutenant-Generals James Longstreet, Leonidas Polk, D.H.
+Hill, and Simon B. Buckner) met and agreed to urge the Richmond authorities to remove Bragg from command.
+Longstreet, as senior commander, wrote to Secretary of War James A. Seddon about Bragg’s “palpable weakness and mismanagement manifested in the conduct of the military operations of this army.”

 Longstreet recommended sending General Robert E. Lee from Virginia to replace Bragg.
 However, the Confederate high command opted to keep Lee in charge of the Army of Northern Virginia for now.
-Despite all the dissent, Bragg’s siege of Chattanooga was succeeding, with Major General William S. Rosecrans in desperate need of supplies and Major General Ambrose E. Burnside’s Federals timidly remaining at Knoxville.
+This increased the chance that Longstreet might replace Bragg himself.
+But despite all the dissent, Bragg’s siege of Chattanooga was succeeding, with Rosecrans in desperate need of supplies and Major-General Ambrose E. Burnside’s Federals timidly remaining at Knoxville.

-Meanwhile, Forrest received a message from one of Bragg’s assistant adjutants upon returning from a scouting mission across the Hiwassee River: “The general commanding desires that you will without delay turn over the troops of your command, previously ordered, to Major-General Wheeler.”
+Bragg also sent Major-General Nathan Bedford Forrest’s cavalry on a raid into eastern Tennessee.
+But as Forrest returned from a mission across the Hiwassee River, he received a message from one of Bragg’s staffers: “The general commanding desires that you will without delay turn over the troops of your command, previously ordered, to Major-General Wheeler.”

 The message did not explain that Bragg wanted Forrest to provide more troopers for Wheeler’s upcoming raid.
 Forrest, who was already outraged by Bragg’s failure to follow up his victory at Chickamauga with one more assault that could have destroyed the Federal army, refused to serve under Wheeler.
 Forrest also remembered Bragg’s lack of respect for his abilities, having called Forrest “ignorant” and “nothing more than a good raider.”

 Forrest wrote a response in which he called Bragg a two-faced liar and promised to confront him at his headquarters as soon as possible.
 A few days later, Forrest stormed into Bragg’s Missionary Ridge headquarters in a rage.
-Bragg tried shaking hands with him, but Forrest refused, saying:
+Forrest refused Bragg’s offer of a handshake and instead told him: